MicrosoftDocs/biztalk-docs/biztalk/technical-guides/system-level-bottlenecks.md

     -   Threshold: Sustained value of more than 50 percent of network capacity.

     -   Significance: This counter indicates the number of bytes sent and received over the network.
 Higher values indicate a network I/O bottleneck.
 If the sum of **Bytes Total/sec** for all servers is roughly equal to the maximum transfer rate of your network, consider subnetting the network to improve performance.
-For more information about subnetting a network to improve performance, see the **Subnets** section of the [BizTalk Server Database Optimization white paper](https://go.microsoft.com/fwlink/?LinkID=101578) (https://go.microsoft.com/fwlink/?LinkID=101578).
+For more information about subnetting a network to improve performance, see the **Subnets** section of the [BizTalk Server Database Optimization](optimizing-database-performance.md).

 #### Resolving network I/O bottlenecks
  If you determine that network I/O is a bottleneck in your environment, use one or more of the following methods to resolve the bottleneck: